jendave/rise-and-shiningstar/README.md

 ![Foundry Version](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https%3A%2F%2Fraw.githubusercontent.com%2Fjendave%2Frise-and-shiningstar%2Fmain%2Fmodule.json)

 > You have been called to a settlement known as Shiningstar, whether to answer a distress call, find a missing person, or strange visions beckon you.
 Whatever the case, upon your arrival, you discover that Shiningstar—the settlement that focused on healing and life—has taken a turn for the worse.
+>
+> I must warn you, though.
+If you keep going, you're going to encounter death.
+Lots of it.
+None of it is pretty.
+Most of it is sad.
+It's what the kids these days call "nightmare fuel."
+>
+> And it will fight back.

 Ever need a quick adventure to introduce new players to [Ironsworn:Starforged](https://tomkinpress.com/)?
 Need something to drop into a current campaign to get things moving along?